mvdom/mvdom/README.md

         }
     },

     // (optional) same as docEvents but on window object.
+Will be automatically unbound on view destroy.
     winEvents: {
         "resize": function(evt){
             // do something when window is resize
         }
+    },

+    // (optional) allows to bind to select parent elements, and still have the sub selector capabilities.
+Will be automatically unbound on view destroy (if the elements still exist) closestEvents =  {
+      '.container; click': function(evt){}, // this will look for the closest ".conatiner" and bind the click event on it.

+      '.container; click; .button.add': function(evt){}, // this will binding to the closest ".container" and tricker only when the target element match ".button.add" (sub selector as event binding).

+      '.container': { // closest selectors can be grouped in one object 'click; .button.add': function(evt){} // same as above }
     },

     // (optional) subscribe to a hub by hub name, topic(s), and optional label(s)